polgreen/control2/README.md

 - rangeMax: represents the maximum dynamic range;
 - rangeMin: represents the minimum dynamic range;

-In order to see the documentation about synthesize function, please invoke in command line:
+In order to visualize the documentation about the synthesize function, please invoke the following command:

 ``help  synthesize``